Opleiding 4D biomechanics & performance trainer PRO

 Biomechanics

-Posture & sitting
+Posture & Sitting

 Healthy training

-Why this course?
+Why this program?

 At the same time, this also raises questions: how do you translate this theory into daily practice?

-The full course consists of four years.
+The complete program consists of four years.

-Structure of the training?
+Structure of the program?

 Topics covered

-Biomechanics: from basic principles to advanced applications
+Biomechanics: from basic principles to in-depth applications

-Training and training structure: working on the lunge, under saddle and with double lines
+Training and training structure: working on the lunge, under saddle, and with double lines

-The full course consists of four years.
+The complete program consists of four years.

 Skills you develop

-• To assess build, movement quality and training status
+• to assess build, movement quality, and training status

 Knowledge and competencies

-You will delve into, among other things:
+You delve into, among other things:

-• Anatomy and function of the musculoskeletal system (skeleton, muscles, tendons, ligaments and fascia)
+• Anatomy and function of the musculoskeletal system (skeleton, muscles, tendons, ligaments, and fascia)

 • Biomechanics of balance, lateral flexion, core stability, and movement coordination

-• Structure and function of the lower leg, lower foot, hoof and digestive system
+• Structure and function of the lower leg, lower foot, hoof, and digestive system

-• Responsible training structure and resilience
+• Responsible training structure and load capacity

 Who is this course intended for?